Neved4/ad2mo/README.md

-# `ad2mo` - Convert date from Gregorian to Mekadimo
+# `ad2mo` - Gregorian to Mekadimo dates! 📟

-Convert Gregorian "A.D." dates to Mekadimo date format.
+Convert dates from Gregorian _"A.D."_ to Mekadimo date format.

 ###### Originally from: [`mekadimo_date.py`]

 ## Usage

+These variants support standalone execution, reading from `stdin` and optionally format the output in [ISO 8601].

 ### AWK version